 Hailed as “one of the important up-and-comers on the scene today” by All About Jazz, Green is one of the most prolific and talented jazz pianists in the San Diego area.
-Maintaining a busy performance schedule as leader of the Danny Green Trio, Green has performed at notable venues, series, and festivals across the county, including the WhyNot Jazz Room, Anthology, The Blue Whale, Vibrato Jazz Grill, Red Poppy Art House, The Loft @ UCSD, Steamer’s Jazz Club, KSDS Jazz 88.3’s Jazz Live, the Athenaeum Music and Arts Library, the Oceanside Museum of Art, CSU Summer Arts Monterey, the Integrity Jazz festival in North Dakota, TEDxUCSD, and the KSDS Jazz 88.3 Ocean Beach Jazz Festival.
+Maintaining a busy performance schedule as leader of the Danny Green Trio, Green has performed at notable venues, series, and festivals across the county, including the WhyNot Jazz Room (NYC), Anthology (San Diego), The Blue Whale (LA), Vibrato Jazz Grill (LA), Red Poppy Art House (San Francisco), The Loft @ UCSD, Steamer’s Jazz Club (Fullerton), KSDS Jazz 88.3’s Jazz Live, the Athenaeum Music and Arts Library, the Oceanside Museum of Art, CSU Summer Arts Monterey, the Integrity Jazz festival in North Dakota, TEDxUCSD, and the KSDS Jazz 88.3 Ocean Beach Jazz Festival.
 He has also been chosen to be a resident artist in the San Diego Museum of Art’s Summer Residency Project.

 Green revealed his unique talents on his 2009 debut recording With You In Mind, which won “Best Jazz Album” at the 2009 San Diego Music Awards.
 In 2012, Green teamed up with Tapestry Records to release A Thousand Ways Home, featuring Justin Grinnell on bass, Julien Cantelm on drums, and Tripp Sprague on sax, as well as a talented cast of guest artists inducing guitarists Chico Pinheiro, Peter Sprague, and Dusty Brough, Brazilian vocalist Claudia Villela, and mandolinist Eva Scow.
 That album was voted into KSDS Jazz 88.3’s “Top Ten Jazz Releases of 2012,” and was nominated “Best Jazz Album” at the 2013 San Diego Music Awards.

-In June 2015, The Trio recorded their latest album at New York City’s famed Sear Sound studio with award-winning producer Matt Pierson.
-The album consists of eleven original compositions by Green, three of which feature a string quartet joining The Trio.
-The album will be released in 2016.
+The trio recorded their latest album at New York City’s famed Sear Sound studio with award-winning producer Matt Pierson.
+The album consists of eleven original compositions by Green, three of which feature a string quartet joining the trio.
+Entitled Altered Narratives, the album will be released in March 2016 on OA2 Records.